AustinEast/ghost/src/boost/README.md

-# boostsrc
+# boostlib

-The Source of boostlib
+A Booster Shot for the Heaps Engine

 ## Classes

 ### Game
 The main entry point for a boostlib-powered game.
-Simply pass in a `State` and it's configurations and its ready to go!
+Simply pass in a `State` and some configurations and its ready to go!

 ### State
 Use these to construct the different States of a `Game`.